Overview

 Continuing with the previous point, reducing the number of analysts an organization needs to perform the UEBA system’s work reduces IT expenditures.
 However, as mentioned earlier, this does not mean you should lay off the entire security analyst staff once the system is up and running.
 Machine learning still requires human intervention in any environment.

-Additionally, proactively stopping ransomware attacks can be considered cost savings.
+Additionally, proactively stopping ransomware attacks can be considered cost-saving.
 UEBA prevented companies from paying cyber attackers to restore their systems or losing money in hours or days of lost productivity due to servers being rendered unusable by malware attacks.

 Risk Mitigation-